2006 Dutch municipal elections

 Municipal elections were held in the Netherlands on 7 March 2006.
 About 11.8 million people could vote in 419 municipalities.
-Due to local redistricting, 15 municipalities have already held elections in January 2006 and 24 municipalities will hold elections in November 2006.
-In some cities, such as Amsterdam, there were two elections, for the municipality and for the 'stadsdeelraden' (borough councils).
+Due to municipal reorganisations, 15 municipalities held elections in January 2006 and 24 municipalities held elections in November 2006.
+In some cities, such as Amsterdam, there were two elections, for the municipality and for the borough councils.

 Results

-Official results were announced on March 9, 2006 (official site).
-PvdA (Labour Party) obtained the most votes and seats, more than making good the losses of the 2002 elections.
-The Socialistische Partij almost doubled in size, partly due to its participation in more municipalities than in 2002.
-CDA, VVD and D66 all had noticeable losses, which may in part be caused by dissatisfaction with the current national government, of which they are the coalition partners.
+Official results were announced on 9 March 2006.
+The Labour Party (PvdA) obtained the most votes and seats, more than recovering from the losses of the 2002 elections.
+The Socialist Party (SP) almost doubled in size, partly due to its participation in more municipalities than in 2002.
+The Christian Democratic Appeal (CDA), the People's Party for Freedom and Democracy (VVD) and the Democrats 66 (D66) all had noticeable losses, which may in part have been caused by dissatisfaction with the national government, of which they are the coalition partners.
 Overall, local parties of the Leefbaar type lost out as well after some success during the previous elections.